ms/buildtogether.tech/src/ip.md

 The GPL was created to prevent companies from taking advantage of open software without contributing anything back.
 The last thirty years have shown that this restriction isn't necessary: many projects have survived and thrived without this safeguard.
-We therefore <span i="software license!why to use the MIT License">recommend</span> that projects choose the MIT license, as it places the fewest restrictions on future action.
+We therefore [% i "software license!why to use the MIT License" %]recommend[% /i %] that projects choose the MIT license, as it places the fewest restrictions on future action.

 The <span g="hippocratic_license" i="Hippocratic License; software
 license!Hippocratic License">Hippocratic License</span> is a newer license;
 where the GPL requires people to share their work, the Hippocratic License requires them to do no harm.
-More precisely, it forbids people from using the software in ways that violate the <span i="Universal Declaration of Human Rights">Universal Declaration of Human Rights</span>.
+More precisely, it forbids people from using the software in ways that violate the
+[% i "Universal Declaration of Human Rights" %]Universal Declaration of Human Rights[% /i %].
 We have learned the hard way that software and science can be mis-used; adopting the Hippocratic License is a small step toward preventing this.

 > ### What they really mean (part two)
 >